 CDs usually require a minimum deposit to open, but not always.
 Deposits can start with as little as $500 and increase from there depending on the institution and term you choose.

 A term is a period of time that you agree to leave your funds in the account untouched to get the promised rate when the CD matures.
 Early withdrawal is permitted, but it usually comes with a hefty penalty.
 So, it’s best to fund your CD account with money that you’re not going to need during the term that you choose.
 You can also find CDs with terms as short as three months.
 CDs also differ from other types of savings accounts, like high-yield savings accounts, savings bonds and IRAs, for example.

-36-month CDs vs High-Yield Savings Accounts
+3-year CDs vs High-Yield Savings Accounts

 High-yield savings accounts offer a much higher APY than conventional savings, but are comparable to certificates of deposit.
 High-yield savings offer a place to easily access your funds while they grow.
 There are some limitations imposed by the federal government for the number of withdraws you can make a month, however.
 They are best for building your emergency savings but differ from CD accounts.

 A high-yield CD is a deposit account.
 It’s not intended for easy access, and early withdrawal imposes a hefty penalty.
 So, to maximize the benefits, only deposit funds that you will not need for the term of the CD — in this case, 36 months.
 High-yield CDs offer the best rates over conventional and high-yield savings accounts.